 The Winter Gathering 2025

-Enjoy an afternoon of live entertainment and festive performances, leading up to a breathtaking parade of giant illuminated puppets and a mesmerising fire show that will bring the park to life.
+This was a FREE EVENT, family-friendly, and open to everyone!
+We enjoyed an afternoon of live entertainment and festive performances, leading up to a breathtaking parade of giant illuminated puppets and a mesmerising fire show that brought the park to life.

 Location and Parking Information:

-The Winter Gathering takes place in Queen’s Park Longton, Trentham Road, Dresden, Stoke-on-Trent, ST3 4AZ.
+The Winter Gathering took place in Queen’s Park Longton, Trentham Road, Dresden, Stoke-on-Trent, ST3 4AZ.
 Parking is on-street, so you’ll need to find a space on the roads surrounding the park.

 KiLNE